 3. You gain collective bargaining power

-Filing your claim alongside others as a collective whole can tip the balance of bargaining power away from a large company and in your favour.
+Filing your claim alongside others as a collective whole can tip the balance of bargaining power away from a large company and in your favor.

-If a judge is presented with evidence of repeat offences made by the defendant, this wealth of evidence strengthens the validity of your claim.
+If a judge is presented with evidence of repeat offenses made by the defendant, this wealth of evidence strengthens the validity of your claim.

 By being part of a group action, you can also place more pressure on the defendant to settle early.